deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 Third, low-level chatmail core developments are moored to UI and UX goals, and involve [ongoing usable security research into federated messaging systems](https://passthesalt.ubicast.tv/videos/always-more-secure-analyzing-user-migrations-to-federated-e2ee-messaging-apps-trimmed/).
-The protocol- and cryptography-experts accept constraining their designs so that they fit actual UI and UX goals, not the other way round.
+Our protocol- and cryptography-experts accept constraining their designs so that they fit actual UI and UX goals, not the other way round.
 And providing smoothly distributed upgrading across the ecosystem is a key UX goal, if there ever was one.